AhmadMorningstar/Easy-APK-Installer/README.md

 ### **How to Download and Run**

-There are two primary versions of this application available on the **Releases** page.
+There are two primary versions of this application available on the **[Releases](https://github.com/AhmadMorningstar/Easy-APK-Installer/releases).** page.
 Choose the one that corresponds to your operating system.

 #### **For Windows Users**